HowieHwong/UniGen/README.md

 - `few_shot_num`: Number of examples to use for few-shot learning.
 - `random_example`: Boolean to indicate if random examples should be used.
 - `max_worker`: Number of worker threads to use for generation.
-- `label_ratio`: Ratio of labeled to unlabeled data (if applicable).
-- `label_constraint`: Boolean to indicate if labels are constrained.

 #### Generation Hint